Uses of English verb forms: Perfect

 The perfect aspect is used to denote the circumstance of an action's being complete at a certain time.
 It is expressed using a form of the auxiliary verb have (appropriately conjugated for tense etc.) together with the past participle of the main verb: She has eaten it; We had left; When will you have finished?

 Perfect forms can also be used to refer to states or habitual actions, even if not complete, if the focus is on the time period before the point of reference (We had lived there for five years).
 If such a circumstance is temporary, the perfect is often combined with progressive aspect (see the following section).

-The implications of the present perfect (that something occurred prior to the present moment) are similar to those of the past simple, although the two forms are generally not used interchangeably—the past simple is used when the time frame of reference is in the past, while the present perfect is used when it extends to the present.
+The implications of the present perfect (that something occurred prior to the present moment) are similar to those of the simple past, although the two forms are generally not used interchangeably—the simple past is used when the time frame of reference is in the past, while the present perfect is used when it extends to the present.
 For details, see the relevant sections below.
 For all uses of specific perfect constructions, see the sections below on the present perfect, past perfect, future perfect, and conditional perfect.

 By using non-finite forms of the auxiliary have, perfect aspect can also be marked on infinitives (as in should have left and expect to have finished working), and on participles and gerunds (as in having seen the doctor).
 For the usage of such forms, see the section below on perfect and progressive non-finite constructions.

 Although all of the constructions referred to here are commonly referred to as perfect (based on their grammatical form), some of them, particularly non-present and non-finite instances, might not be considered truly expressive of the perfect aspect.
 This applies particularly when the perfect infinitive is used together with modal verbs: for example, he could not have been a genius might be considered (based on its meaning) to be a past tense of he cannot/could not be a genius; such forms are considered true perfect forms by some linguists but not others.
 For the meanings of such constructions with the various modals, see English modal verbs.